Azlaroc/sftpgo-crowdsec-collection/README.md

    sudo cscli collections list
    ```

-   Look for `Azlaroc/sftpgo-logs` (parser), `Azlaroc/sftpgo-bf`, and `Azlaroc/sftpgo-slow-bf` (scenarios).
+   Look for `Azlaroc/sftpgo-logs` (parser), `Azlaroc/sftpgo-bf` (scenarios).
 The collection `Azlaroc/sftpgo` may appear as “local” or “tainted” since it’s not from the official hub.

 8. **Check Metrics**
    Verify that SFTPGo logs are being parsed and scenarios are active: